 Are you experiencing resentment and wondering how you can get past it?
 It’s a natural question.
 After all, it’s an uncomfortable feeling, and it can have a detrimental impact on your life.
-It might help to start with understanding what resentment is.
+It might help to start with understanding what the word “resentment” means.
 Then, with the help of a therapist, you can sort out your feelings, deal with the situations involved, and learn to let go of it.

 Definition of Resentment

-The Cambridge Dictionary offers a seemingly straightforward definition of resentment.
+The Cambridge Dictionary offers a seemingly straightforward definition of the word “resentment.”
 It defines this word as “a feeling of anger because you have been forced to accept something you do not like.”

 Components of Resentment

-While the Cambridge Dictionary definition does cover the basic idea, it fails to address the complexity of feelings of resentment.
-Resentment, to a therapist, is more than simple anger.
-It consists of three main components.
+While the Cambridge Dictionary definition does cover the basic idea of a resentment definition, it fails to address the complexity of feelings of resentment.
+The noun resentment, to a therapist, is more than just a simple synonym for “anger.”
+Its meaning consists of three main components.

 Resentment is not just a quickly passing feeling of anger.
 When you’re resentful, the anger and resentment persist over time.
-It’s a feeling that’s hard to shake, and if you don’t do something to address your bitterness, it’s likely to continue or even get worse.
+The intense emotion is one that’s hard to shake, and if you don’t do something to address your bitterness, it’s likely to continue or even get worse.

-Resentment comes from a belief that someone (or the world in general) has mistreated you.
+Resentment comes from a belief that someone (or the world in general) has mistreated you and that’s you’ve been on the receiving end of some type of wrongdoing.
 Anger is a little different because you can be angry without necessarily thinking you’ve experienced an injustice.
 In resentment, it may be that someone has actually treated you unfairly.
 Sometimes, though, people get caught up in resentment because they misunderstand what happened or the other person’s intentions.

 Dwelling on Upsetting Experiences

 Do you ever find yourself replaying upsetting conversations and events over and over in your mind?
-Ruminating over distressing situations can be an extremely painful experience.
+Ruminating over distressing situations can be an extremely painful experience as you continue to call up negative emotions.
 However, when someone is resentful, they usually do dwell on hurtful experiences.

 What Can Cause Resentment?